samba9274/ReCub/README.md

 G : Green,
 Y : Yellow

 This is first time I've wrote such a big code so please ignore wrong naming conventions, wrong coding conventions.
-Please comment for how to improve the same.
 Thank you.